juliaselma/playwright-carto-tests/README.md

 🟢 Run All Tests (UI + API)

-npx playwright test
+npm run test

 🌐 Run Only UI Tests (Specific Browsers)

--Runs the projects defined in your playwright.config.ts

-npx playwright test --project=ui-chromium npx playwright test --project=ui-firefox
+npm run test:ui:all

 🔒 Run Only API Tests

-npx playwright test --project=api-mode

-📊 View Test Report

-After execution, open the interactive HTML report in your browser:

-npx playwright show-report
+npm run test:api

+5. Code Quality Checks

+Run the following scripts to check and automatically format the code:

+* Check and Fix Formatting (Prettier):

+npm run format

+* Check Linting (ESLint):

+npm run lint

 ☁️ Continuous Integration (CI/CD)

 The tests are automatically executed via GitHub Actions under the Playwright Tests CI workflow whenever a push is made or a Pull Request is opened against the main or master branches.

+* Quality Gate:

+The workflow first runs lint and format checks.
+Tests only proceed if the code passes the quality inspection.

+* Dependencies:

+API tests are configured to run even if UI tests fail to ensure full coverage of the service layer.

+* Security:

-Security: Credentials are set up as Repository Secrets in GitHub (UI_USER_EMAIL, API_USERNAME, etc.) and are securely injected into the CI virtual machine.
+Credentials are set up as Repository Secrets in GitHub (UI_USER_EMAIL, API_USERNAME, etc.) and are securely injected into the CI virtual machine.

+* Artifacts:

-Artifacts: The workflow uploads Playwright HTML reports as separate artifacts (e.g., html-report-ui-chromium, html-report-api), which are available for download in the Actions tab for 30 days.
+ The workflow uploads Playwright HTML reports as separate artifacts, available for download in the Actions tab.